bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 Use paired results for the alignment

-4) aligne the read with BWA-mem
+4) align the reads with BWA-mem

 ** NGS: Mapping/Map with BWA-MEM

 - Set the Read group -RG option